yubainu/sibainu-engine/README.md

 * **Real-time Intervention**: Triggers an immediate suppression or control of the generation process the moment the Drift Score exceeds the **preset threshold**.
 * **Low Computational Cost**:
     > Adds only $O(d)$ vector distance calculations per token.
 This ensures minimal impact on inference throughput, even in local environments such as the RTX 3050 (4GB).
+    > Tested on consumer-grade hardware (RTX 3050 4GB).
+No H100s required for auditing.